Answering Evolution’s Critics

 We respond: “There exist flagellae with forms simpler than the one that Behe cites, proving it is not necessary for all those components to be present for a flagellum to work… The key is that the flagellum’s component structures, which Behe suggests have no value apart from their role in propulsion, can serve multiple functions that would have helped favor their evolution.”
 (John Rennie, “Fifteen Answers,” #2 above)

 Nature is full of creatures with inefficient features.
 For example, humans, like all mammals, breathe and eat through the same tube, making it easy to choke to death.
 Also, the laryngeal nerve descends below the larynx, loops around an artery in the chest, and then goes back up to the larynx.
 As Richard Dawkins has pointed out, this setup is not very efficient, especially if you are a giraffe.
 1

 The human body suffers many common and chronic ailments which reflect poor “design.”
 We humans have weak backs that are prone to injury, spinal discs that could use better cushioning, knees that become arthritic from work or sports relatively early in life; bones that lose minerals after the age of 30, brains that too often clog up with plaque causing Alzheimer’s disease, teeth that often quickly decay without constant dental care, a urethra in men that runs through the prostate and therefore gets squeezed when the prostate enlarges with age, and many other “design problems.”
 2

-The Book of G>O>D> also remarks: If God is responsible for the “fine design” of us humans, then he must also be responsible for the “fine design” of the myriad microbes, viruses, and fungi that attack us so relentlessly and successfully.
-(See our Essay on EVIL AND SUFFERING.)
+The Way of Continuing Creation says: If God is responsible for the “fine design” of us humans, then he must also be responsible for the “fine design” of the myriad microbes, viruses, and fungi that attack us so relentlessly and successfully.
+(For more, see our Essay, Suffering and Evil – Causes and Responses)